17066CS/File-Based-Key-Value-Datastore-that-supports-basic-CRD-Operations/README.md

 More than one client process cannot be allowed to use the same file as a data store at any given time A client process is allowed to access the data store using multiple threads, if it desires to The data store must therefore be thread-safe.
 The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response times for accessing the data store.

+# Main Files and Documents

+datastore.py is the Datastore
+CRD_Operation.py is showing the basic Create,Read,Delete Operations datastore.json is the json data